kudobuilder/kudo/keps/0021-kudo-upgrade.md

 - Pre-Update-Verification
   - Detect if permissions to modify prerequisites are available
   - Verify that all prerequisite upgrade steps could be executed
-  - Verify old CRDs can be read by new KUDO version
+  - Verify all old CRDs can be read by new KUDO version
   - Verify all installed operators are supported by new KUDO version
   - User can abort here
-- Shutdown old manager version
+- Shutdown old manager version (or move it to an `idle` state)
+- Run prerequisite upgrades
 - Install new CRDs
   - Set "served" flag on new CRD versions to "true"
-- Migrate all existing CRs to new format
-  - Use Storage Version Migrator
-  - Write custom code to migrate stored CRs
-  - If we use the CRD conversion webhooks, no work is required at this point
-- Deploy new manager version
+- Deploy new webhook instance version
+  - This may be included with the manager
+- If a new CRD version was installed
-- If we use the CRD conversion webhooks, we need to set the new CRD version as "stored" and trigger an update of all existing CRs to migrate them
+  - Set the new CRD versions as "stored"
+  - (Optionally): Trigger an update of all existing CRs to migrate them
-    - At some point in the future (maybe a release later):
+  - At some point in the future:
      - Switch the "served" flag on old CRD version to false
      - Disable migration code in Conversion WebHook

 ## User Stories